mo-sangha/book/chapters/acknowledgements.typ

 Without our very special group of practitioners this text would not have happened.
 They were the basis for this approach coming together, but many also helped with putting together this book.
-So I'd like to also sincerely thank Dorje Lekpa, Masam Chönyi, Ösal Long-gyé, Nyimé Yeshé, Scott, Makye, and Yeshe.
+So I'd like to also sincerely thank Dorje Lekpa, Masam Chönyi, Ösal Long-gyé, Nyimé Yeshé, Scott, Makyé, and Yeshé.